How WA's container deposit scheme will work

 Where will the collection points be?

-By the end of the scheme’s first year, 229 refund points will be operational.
+More collection points will be announced before the scheme commences in June and by the end of the scheme’s first year, it's anticipated that 229 refund points will be operational.

 WHAT WILL the COLLECTION POINTS LOOK LIKE?